-- 5 If the Show VMs being managed by a cluster option is available, select it only if the host is not managed by a Virtual Client. - IMPORTANT: Dell recommends that you use Virtual Clients to manage clustered hosts and that you $\hat{\mathbf{u}}$ do not enable this option. - 6 If you are configuring a Virtual Client, click the Cluster Management tab, and enter the following information: - Cluster Domain: Enter the Windows® domain of the cluster. - Username: Enter the account name that has the permission and privileges required for administering the cluster and Hyper-V[®]; that is, a domain-administrator account. - Password: Enter the password associated with the user specified in the preceding field.

-7 To save the settings, click OK.
+- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for Hyper-V. - 3 From the Actions list, select Configure. - 4 If the Show VMs being managed by a cluster option is available, select it only if the host is not managed by a Virtual Client. - i IMPORTANT: Quest recommends that you use Virtual Clients to manage clustered hosts and that you do not enable this option. - 5 To configure a Virtual Client, enter the following information: - Cluster Domain: Enter the Windows domain of the cluster. - Username: Enter the account name that has the permission and privileges required for administering the cluster and Hyper-V; that is, a domain-administrator account. - Password: Enter the password associated with the user specified in the preceding field. - 6 To save the settings, click OK.

-Enabling communication between hosts in clustered environment
+Enabling communication between VMs in clustered environment

-After installing and configuring a NetVault Backup Virtual Client, you must ensure that the Virtual Client can manage all hosts included in a cluster and that each host can access any other host included in the cluster.
+If you are using NetVault Backup Client software 10.0.5 or earlier, after installing and configuring a NetVault Backup Virtual Client, ensure that the Virtual Client can manage all hosts included in a cluster.
+Also ensure that each host can access any other host included in the cluster.

 - TIP: For clusters with many hosts, you can create a script file that contains all the following commands.
-You can then run the script on each host. - 1 From a command prompt on the first host included in the cluster, type: - cd <NetVaultBackupInstallDirectory>\util nvclientaccess -client <clientName> -password <clientPassword> where <clientName> is the name of the next physical client that was added to the Virtual Client and <clientPassword> is the same one that you specified when you added the client to the NetVault Backup Server.
+You can then run the script on each host. - 1 From a command prompt on the first host included in the cluster, type:

+'''

+cd <NetVaultBackupInstallDirectory>\util

+'''

-The default installation directory is C:\Program Files (x86)\Dell\NetVault Backup\util or the corresponding directory under C:\Program Files.
+The default installation directory is C:\Program Files (x86)\Quest\NetVault Backup\util or the corresponding directory under C:\Program Files.